Insight-deviler/Notes-for-Agriculture/README.md

 # Notes-for-Agriculture

-***Last updated on 13-08-2020.
+*Last updated on 13-08-2020.
-***Recent update on 10-09-2020.
+*Recent update on 10-09-2020.

-Download the app from playstore: https://play.google.com/store/apps/details?id=sar.agri.notes
+Download the app from [playstore](https://play.google.com/store/apps/details?id=sar.agri.notes)

 This app contains a repo of one words for Agriculture that may be useful for university exams or entrance exams.
 All the courses are given in separate so as for easy understanding.
 Note for uploading your question you must have an account and must have got necessary permission from the developers i.e., admin.
 This is to prevent abuse of the service.
 This Privacy Policy may be subjected to change please check the site periodically.